 A first-cycle degree of at least 180 credits, of which at least 30 credits in mathematics (analysis and algebra), and at least 15 credits in computer engineering or computer science that includes programming.
 In addition, knowledge of English corresponding to the course "English B" or "English 6" from the Swedish Upper Secondary School is required.

 The living costs include the total expenses per month, covering accommodation, public transportation, utilities (electricity, internet), books and groceries.

 The Örebro University Scholarship programme is aimed at top academic students from countries outside the European Union, European Economic Area and Switzerland, who are required to pay tuition fees for studies starting after June 2011.
 The scholarship covers full or partial tuition fees but does not cover living expenses.

-The application deadline is 31 January 2013.
 Decisions to award the scholarship will be made at the latest in the first week of April.
-Students who are awarded a scholarship will be notified by e-mail and their names and application numbers will be published on Örebro Universitys website.
+Students who are awarded a scholarship will be notified by e-mail and their names and master's programmes will be published on Örebro University's website.

 StudyPortals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.

 Testimonial Registration Module